kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

   tools, Cintiqs and Wacoms, to make a living.
 But they still saw a clear divide between the world of artists and the world of "those people" in tech.
-- The artists are "the creatives", the ones with ideas, and the techies look down on the artists as not being "good enough" to do what they do.
+- The artists are "the creatives", the ones with ideas, and the techies look down on the artists as not being "good enough" to do what they do and follow through; they hold up the world.
 There is perpetual conflict and denigration between both sides.
 And yet, I stand being pulled in and out like a tide between both groups.
 I support my artists friends as best I can, while chastising ego in tech.
 The tech people share my sense of humour and fascination with technology, and the artists share my optimism about the world and love of risk-taking; the need to be bold.
 Both groups like making things.
 I want both to exist together, because they exist harmoniously in my head, and both represent parts of who I am.
 - I cannot change who I am today, and it's been a journey, but I have those sensitivies about who I was, who I am and